 Currently Foster has noise control regulations that restrict noise to within an owner's property boundaries during certain hours of the day.
-Foster allows shooting ranges in AR zones, but does not permit gun stores.
+Foster allows shooting ranges by special-use permit in AR zones and by right in the HC2 district.

-There is no lighting ordinance although the Planning Board includes evaluation of impacts of lighting in the development plan review process.
+There is no lighting ordinance although the Planning Board includes evaluation of impacts of lighting in the development plan review process and the Environmental Impact and Design Standards process.
+The Planning Board is working to draft a dark sky ordinance proposal to the Town Council by Summer 2024.